emma-33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Function 4 : searches a string for any of a set of bytes Function 5 : locates a substring
 Function 6 : prints a chessboard
+Function 7 : prints the sum of the two diagonals of a square matrix of integers